lem1123/surfs_up/README.md

 dec_results = session.query(Measurement.date, Measurement.tobs).filter(extract("month", Measurement.date) == 12).all()

 ```
 As shown in the DataFrame table below, the average temperature for December appears to be 71 degrees.
-The max temperature appears to be
+The max temperature appears to be 83 and the min or lowest temperature is only 56 degrees.

 ![December_Temps.png](December_Temps.png)

 ## Summary

-In conclusion, it appears that the weather data provided for the temperatures in June and December are not that different.
+In conclusion, it appears that the weather data provided for the temperatures in June and December are not that different aside from December being slightly cooler.
+It appears that the average temperatures for June and December only have a difference of three degrees.
+The most significant difference was between the min temperature which was 64 degrees for June and 56 degrees for December.